-- Your RV permit will be good for four years, at which point you will need to renew it.
+- Your RV Bar Card will be good for 4 years, at which point you will need to renew it

 - ATC no longer mails a permit to your residence

-For more information, please contact your Local City Clerk’s office.
+For more information on bartending requirements, please contact your Local City Clerk’s office.